 The impact of Brexit could also be felt by self builders and those renovating a house, so for those concerned about whether Brexit could impact your project, here is what you need to know.

-(MORE: Beginner's guide to self build)
+(MORE: Beginner's Guide to Self Build)

 What's the Latest on Building Materials?

 To avoid problems, Andy Stevens has this advice: “Sit down with your drawings and spec sheets and tell suppliers what you need, even if your project is months or even a year away.
 Negotiate hard and don’t be afraid to bounce them off each other.

 Another method is using reclaimed materials, which is cost-effective and protects the environment.
 “Roof timbers, for example, can be used for stud work,” Stevens says.
 “Planing them to the correct size will be cheaper than buying new timber.
 Shopping around and securing prices before costs go up will save you a lot of money too.
 It’s never too early to start.”

-Jack is News Editor of Homebuilding & Renovating and strives to break the most relevant and beneficial stories for self builders and renovators.
+Jack is News Editor for Homebuilding & Renovating, and strives to break the most relevant and beneficial stories for self builders, extenders and renovators, including the latest news on the construction materials shortage and planning reforms.
 Having bought his first home in 2013, he and his wife have renovated almost every room and recently finished a garden renovation.

 Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.